ISO 14064-1 fact sheet

 International Organization for Standardization 14064-1 and 14069

-The International Standard Organisation (ISO) has been an independent organisation since 1947, whose 169 members are national standardisation bodies.
+The International Organization for Standardization (ISO) is an independent organisation since 1947, whose 169 members are national standards bodies.
 ISO brings together experts to create international standards that are market-relevant and provide solutions to global challenges.

 The series of standards ISO 14000 concerns environmental issues : environmental management system, audit, communication, labelling and life cycle assessment…

 ISO 14064 deals with climate change.
 It proposes a methodology for reporting GHG emissions including the notion of significance.
-Here we present standards 14064-1 (2018) and 14069 (2013) which more specifically concern the reporting of an organisation's emissions.
+We present here the standards 14064-1 (2018) and 14069 (2013) which more specifically concern the reporting of an organisation's emissions.

 What are the objectives of the approach?

-The approach aims to provide a clear and coherent framework for quantification, monitoring, reporting, as well as validation or verification of inventories or projects relating to GHGs.
+The approach aims to provide a clear and coherent vision for the quantification, monitoring, reporting, as well as the validation or verification of inventories or projects related to GHGs.

-ISO 14064-1 provides principles and requirements at the organisational level for the quantification, reporting and removal of GHG emissions.
-The term “organisation” includes: self-employed persons, businesses, public administrations, associations, or combinations thereof, whether limited liability or not, public or private law.
-This standard thus not only helps improve the completeness, transparency and consistency of GHG accounting, but also facilitates in a second phase the development and implementation of GHG reduction strategies.
+ISO 14064-1 sets out principles and requirements at the organisational level for the quantification, reporting and removal of GHG emissions.
+The term “organisation” includes: sole traders, companies, government bodies, associations, or combinations thereof, whether limited liability or not, public or private.
+This standard thus enables not only improved completeness, transparency and coherence of GHG accounting, but also facilitates in a second step the development and implementation of GHG reduction strategies.

-ISO 14069 provides technical supplements concerning GHG inventories.
+ISO 14069 provides technical complements concerning GHG inventory.

 A project is underway to replace this standard with ISO 14064-4.